 San Agustin is a nondescript town set amongst rolling green hills.
 It is known for the carved stone statues left behind by the Native people that lived in the area between 2000 and 3000 years ago.

 Late on our 7th night in San Agustin we finally heard the good news that the strike was over with the Coffee Farmers getting the subsidies from the Government that they wanted.
-We left the next day and were surprised how fast they had cleared the road blocks and got the buses operating again.
+We left the next day and were surprised at how fast they had cleared the roadblocks and got the buses operating again.